 Preparing Young Adults for STEM Technical Careers

-The Siemens Foundation launched its workforce development efforts in 2015 to help close the opportunity gap for young adults in STEM middle-skill careers.
+The Siemens Foundation launched its workforce development efforts in 2015 to help close the opportunity gap for young adults in STEM technical careers.
 Leveraging the experience and expertise of Siemens as an industry leader and pioneer in workforce development, the Foundation identified this crucial area as a place where we can have an important impact on America’s workforce.

 Our vision for closing the opportunity gap:

-- Identify and scale effective training models
+- Identify and scale effective education and training models

 The Aspen Institute – College Excellence Program